 11) Consider a ‘hot’ debrief for the team ensuring social distancing is maintained.

-12) Grab bags and first responder PPE should be restocked when the resus space is cleaned and form part of the daily resus checks.
+12) Equipment and PPE grab bags should be restocked when the resus space is cleaned and form part of the daily resus checks.

 Trauma calls should activated as per usual protocols.